 Visit the scene of The Great Train Robbery and ride along a part of the robbers' getaway route.
-In the early hours of 6 Aug 1963, the Glasgow - London mail train, carrying approx £3 million in cash, was brought to a stop at a false red signal.
+In the early hours of 6 Aug 1963, the Glasgow to London mail train, carrying approx £3 million in cash, was brought to a stop at a false red signal.
 The robbers drove the train a further half a mile to Bridego Bridge, where this ride starts and ends.
 In less than 20 minutes, the robbers removed 120 mail sacks from the train, using a human chain to transfer the mail sacks down the embankment to a waiting vehicle, before speeding off in the night to their hideaway.

 Don't have FulGaz already?

 Download FulGaz now and ride The Great Train Robbery on your home trainer.
 You'll then feel every change in gradient and see every turn in up to 4K video.